Tharisky/Portfolio/Projects/VAPT ( March 2022) - Metasploitable 2/Report.md

 ### How Each Stage of the Penetration Testing methodology will be carried out
 The stages of  Penetration testing includes reconnaissance, Scanning,Gaining access, maintaining access, and clearing tracks.
 (EC-Council 2022)
 1.Reconnaissance: This involves gathering information about the target system to identify potential vulnerabilities and attack vectors.
-Using tools like Nmap to scan the target network for open ports, services, and operating systems, an active reconnaissance would be carried out on HappieeCorp server .
+Using tools like Nmap to scan the target network for open ports, services, and operating systems, an active reconnaissance would be carried out on Risky_Corporations server .
 2.Scanning: This involves probing the target system for vulnerabilities and weaknesses identified during the reconnaissance phase.
-Using tools like Nessus to identify known vulnerabilities , Smtp-user-enum would be  used to discover valid users  on HappieeCorp server.
+Using tools like Nessus to identify known vulnerabilities , Smtp-user-enum would be  used to discover valid users  on Risky_Corporations server.
 3.Gaining Access: This  involves exploiting vulnerabilities identified during the reconnaissance and scanning phases to gain unauthorized access to the target system.This would be done using exploits targeting specific vulnerabilities in the target's software or configurations,  Attempting to guess usernames and passwords for services like SSH or FTP using automated tools like Hydra.
 To escalate privilege, accounts with sudo permissions would be used to switch to the root users, VNC credentials would be harvested and exploited to gain root access, vulnerable service running on privileged ports would be exploited.
 4.Maintaining Access: This  involves establishing persistent access to the target system to ensure continued control even after initial access is lost.
 This would be achieved  utilizing the backdoor shells  contained on the target system, and  using a tool called nano to modify the sshd_config file to allow the use of ssh keys on the root account at a later time.
 5.Clearing Tracks: This involves covering up evidence of the attacker's presence on the target system to avoid detection and forensic analysis.
 This would be done by  using the rm tool to delete the  SSH or Apache log files and bash history command